axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 ------------------

--  If compilation error "The type org.apache.axis2.databinding.ADBBean cannot be resolved" occurs, use  `Project compilation classpath <https://developer.axonivy.com/doc/latest/doc/migrationNotes/MigrationNotesDesigner7.0.html#projectClasspath>`_  to fix.
+-  If compilation error "The type org.apache.axis2.databinding.ADBBean cannot be resolved" occurs, follow  `Migration Notes <https://developer.axonivy.com/doc/8.0/doc/migrationNotes/MigrationNotes.html>`_  to fix.
 -  The relative link in default user processes starts with ivy context path instead of "pro".
 If there are customized default user proceses, append context path at the beginning.
 E.g. in Portal  ``6.4`` , it is